davidzyx/flyss/README.md

 Flyss is a proof-of-concept for deploying a shadowsocks proxy server at little to no cost.

-Fly.io is a platform for running Docker containers close to end users.
+[Fly.io](https://fly.io) is a platform for running Docker containers close to end users.
 It deploys microVMs to the edge and scales according to the demand.
 In this case, we use the Docker image from shadowsocks-libev to run a lightweight and cost-effective proxy server.
-It's capable of tunneling up to 85G/mo, thanks to the monthly credit provided for free.
+It's capable of tunneling up to 85G/mo for free, thanks to the $10/mo monthly free credits.

 ## Usage